robbiemu/aclarai_claimify/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.

+During testing, you may notice some deprecation warnings from external dependencies.
+These are documented in [EXTERNAL_DEPENDENCY_WARNINGS.md](docs/EXTERNAL_DEPENDENCY_WARNINGS.md) and are outside the scope of this project to fix.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.